A Unified Model for Multi-Task Drone Routing in Post-Disaster Road Assessment: Preliminaries

 \subsection{Network transformation}

 To resolve the ambiguities in the dual-network formulation, where both road links and direct routes may connect the same pair of nodes, \cite{Gong2025Deep} developed a network transformation method tailored for PDRA, converting the link-based routing problem into an equivalent node-based formulation.
-This transformation, illustrated in \autoref{fig 3.1}(b), involves splitting each road link $(i,j) \in A$ by introducing an artificial node $p \in P$, creating two new links: $(i,p)$ and $(p,j)$.
+This transformation, illustrated in \autoref{fig 3.1} (b), involves splitting each road link $(i,j) \in A$ by introducing an artificial node $p \in P$, creating two new links: $(i,p)$ and $(p,j)$.
 The transformation process converts the dual network $G'' = (N, A + A')$ into a reduced network $\bar{G} = ( \bar{N}, \bar{A} ) = (N \cup P, 2A \cup A')$, where $|P| = |A|$.
 In the transformed network, the ambiguity of multiple edges between nodes is resolved to support accurate PDRA: traversing $(i,p)$ and $(p,j)$ corresponds to assessing the original link $(i,j)$, while direct links in $A'$ remain unchanged for transit purposes.
-As shown in \autoref{fig 3.1}(c) and (d), the information value of artificial node $p$ is set as $c_p = c_{ij}$, and the traversal time is split as $t_{ip} = t_{pj} = t_{ij}/2$, effectively converting the link-based PDRA routing problem into a node-based problem.
+As shown in \autoref{fig 3.1} (c) and (d), the information value of artificial node $p$ is set as $c_p = c_{ij}$, and the traversal time is split as $t_{ip} = t_{pj} = t_{ij}/2$, effectively converting the link-based PDRA routing problem into a node-based problem.

-This transformation allows the PDRA problem to be formulated as a variant of the orienteering problem where artificial nodes in $P$ carry information values (prizes) and must be visited to collect damage assessment data, while original nodes in $N$ serve as waypoints for routing.
-However, critical differences exist from standard orienteering problems to accommodate PDRA needs: (1) original nodes in $N$ carry no information value, (2) artificial nodes in $P$ are isolated from each other and connect only to specific nodes in $N$, and (3) artificial nodes in $P$ are exclusive (each can be visited by only one drone) to avoid redundant assessments, whereas nodes in $N$ can be revisited, enabling loop formations in drone paths to enhance PDRA efficiency.
+This transformation might allow the PDRA problem to be formulated as a variant of the orienteering problem (OP) \citep{kobeaga2018efficient} where artificial nodes in $P$ carry information values (prizes) and must be visited to collect damage assessment data, while original nodes in $N$ serve as waypoints for routing.
+However, critical differences exist from standard OP to accommodate PDRA needs: (1) original nodes in $N$ carry no information value, (2) artificial nodes in $P$ are isolated from each other and connect only to specific nodes in $N$, and (3) artificial nodes in $P$ are exclusive (each can be visited by only one drone) to avoid redundant assessments, whereas nodes in $N$ can be revisited, enabling loop formations in drone paths to enhance PDRA efficiency.
+This characteristic differs from OP's Miller-Tucker-Zemlin (MTZ) formulation \citep{miller1960integer}, which eliminates loops to maintain route connectivity.
+These architectural distinctions indicate that existing OP methods (whether exact or approximate) cannot be readily adapted.
+This underscores a prevalent challenge with conventional algorithmic approaches.
+Even modest alterations to problem characteristics frequently necessitate extensive reformulation, demanding considerable effort and deep domain expertise \citep{ luo2023neural, zhou2024mvmoe, liu2024multi, berto2024routefinder,yang2025heuragenix,liu2025eoh}.